-- (3) After considering the motion and testimony as may be offered on the date of hearing the motion, the court may deny the application and dismiss the petition, or upon finding: (i) That there is a good cause for the failure to obtain one or more physician's or licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health certificates in accordance with subsection (c); and (ii) That there is probable cause to substantiate the allegations of the petition, the court shall order an immediate examination by two (2) qualified psychiatrists or licensed advanced practice registered nurses (APRN), certified in psychiatric/mental health, pursuant to subsection (e)(1). - (f) Professional assistance.
+- (3) After considering the motion and testimony as may be offered on the date of hearing the motion, the court may deny the application and dismiss the petition, or upon finding: (i) That there is a good cause for the failure to obtain one or more physician's certificates in accordance with subsection (c); and (ii) That there is probable cause to substantiate the allegations of the petition, the court shall order an immediate examination by two (2) qualified psychiatrists, or by one psychiatrist and one physician, or by one physician and one licensed advanced practice registered nurse (APRN) as defined in § 40.1-5-2 pursuant to subsection (e)(1). - (f) Professional assistance.
 A person with respect to whom a court hearing has been ordered under this section shall have, and be informed of, a right to employ a mental health professional of the person's choice to assist the person in connection with the hearing and to testify on the person's behalf.
 If the person cannot afford to engage such a professional, the court shall, on application, allow a reasonable fee for the purpose. - (g) Procedure.
 Upon receipt of the required certificates and/or psychiatric reports as applicable hereunder, the court shall schedule the petition for final hearing unless, upon review of the reports and certificates, the court concludes that the certificates and reports do not indicate, with supporting reasons, that the person who is the subject of the petition is in need of care and treatment; that his or her unsupervised presence in the community would create a likelihood of serious harm by reason of psychiatric disability; and that all alternatives to certification have been investigated and are unsuitable, in which event the court may dismiss the petition. - (h) Venue.
-An application for certification under this section shall be made to, and all proceedings pursuant thereto shall be conducted in, the district court, or family court in the case of a person who has not yet reached his or her eighteenth (18th) birthday, of the division or county in which the subject of an application may reside or may be, or when the person is already a patient in a facility, in the district court or family court of the division or county in which the facility is located, subject, however, to application by any interested party for change of venue because of inconvenience of the parties or witnesses or the condition of the subject of the petition or other valid judicial reason for the change of venue. - (i) Hearing.
+An application-for certification under this section shall be made to, and all proceedings pursuant thereto shall be conducted in, the district court, or family court in the case of a person who has not yet reached his or her eighteenth (18th) birthday, of the division-or county in which the subject of an application-may reside or may be, or when the person is already a patient in a facility, in the district court or family court of the division-or county in which the facility is located, subject, however, to application-by any interested party for change of venue because of inconvenience-of the parties or witnesses or the condition-of the subject of the petition-or other valid judicial reason for the change of venue. - (i) Hearing.
 A hearing scheduled under this section shall be conducted pursuant to the following requirements: - (1) All evidence shall be presented according to the usual rules of evidence that apply in civil, non-jury cases.
-The subject of the proceedings shall have the right to present evidence in his or her own behalf and to cross examine all witnesses against him or her, including any physician or licensed advanced practice registered nurse (APRN), certified in psychiatric/mental health who has completed a certificate or filed a report as provided hereunder.
-The subject of the proceedings shall have the further right to subpoena witnesses and documents, the cost of such to be borne by
+The subject of the proceedings shall have the right to present evidence in his